SemEval/SemEval2025/schedule.md

   - VerbaNexAI at SemEval-2025 Task 9: Advances and Challenges in the Automatic Detection of Food Hazards
   - CTYUN-AI at SemEval-2025 Task 1: Learning to Rank for Idiomatic Expressions
-  - TeleAI at SemEval-2025 Task 11: Bridging the Gap in Text-Based Emotion Detection with Prompt Engineering and Data Augmentation
   - Anastasia at SemEval-2025 Task 9: Subtask 1, Ensemble Learning with Data Augmentation and Focal Loss for Food Risk Classification
   - UNEDTeam at SemEval-2025 Task 10: Zero-Shot Narrative Classification
   - DUTtask10 at SemEval-2025 Task 10: ThoughtFlow: Hierarchical Narrative Classification via Stepwise Prompting